 ●In some cases, a procedure to treat the blocked or narrowed arteries (angioplasty) can be performed immediately following the catheterization.

 ●In other cases, treatment with medications is continued OR open heart surgery with bypass may be recommended.
-(See "Patient information: Angina treatment — medical therapy (Beyond the Basics)" and "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)".)
+(See "Patient information: Medications for angina (Beyond the Basics)" and "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)".)

 How is angioplasty performed? — Angioplasty is usually performed in a hospital in an area called the catheterization laboratory.
 The procedure usually takes between one and two hours.
 The patient is given a sedative and pain medication before the procedure.
 Many people do not remember the procedure as a result of these medications.